hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 This is important for producing proofs that are easily consumable and verifiable by external entities.

-This proposal covers the implementation of all necessary pieces to provide the consensus node and block node with the functionality to sign and verify blocks using a Threshold Signature Scheme (TSS) and EC Cryptography.
+This proposal covers the implementation of all necessary components to provide the consensus node and block node with the functionality to sign and verify blocks using a Threshold Signature Scheme (TSS) and EC Cryptography.

 The related proposal, TSS-Ledger-Id, provides an overview of the process and background for TSS and how it impacts the platform’s functionality.

 This proposal assumes no relation with the platform and defines a generic solution that any consumer can adopt.
-It only assumes that there exists a channel to connect participant, where the identity of the message sender has been previously validated.
+It only assumes that there exists a channel to connect participants, where the identity of the message sender has been previously validated.

 The process of sending messages through that channel and receiving the responses is outside the scope of this proposal.
 Additionally, participants will need access to each other's public key.
-While the generation of the public/private keys is included in this proposal, the distribution aspect, the loading, and the in-memory interpretation from each participant are outside the scope of this proposal, too.
+While the generation of the public/private keys is included in this proposal, the distribution aspect, the loading, and the in-memory interpretation from each participant are outside the scope of this proposal.

 ### Glossary
 - **TSS (Threshold Signature Scheme)**: A cryptographic signing scheme in which a minimum number of parties (reconstruction threshold) must collaborate